Can You Guess the Movies That Made These Quotes Famous?

 A Few Good Men (1992)

 A Few Good Men has a few good movie quotes, but none are more memorable than, “You can’t handle the truth.”
 Jack Nicholson delivers this line during a heated courtroom interrogation.
-People who like this quote will also like these military movie quotes that will fill you with adrenaline.

 Police Chief Brody yells, “You’re gonna need a bigger boat,” during an iconic scene in Jaws after seeing the gigantic shark he hopes to catch.
 The film is one of the scariest movies of all time.